---adapted from Bruce Clarke, Partial Earth: Lynn Margulis, Systems Theory, and the Evolution of Gaia, forthcoming from the University of Minnesota Press (Fall 2020)
+--adapted from Bruce Clarke, Gaian Systems: Lynn Margulis, Neocybernetics, and the End of the Anthropocene, forthcoming from the University of Minnesota Press (Fall 2020)

 Arriving in the mid-1970s, Princeton physicist Gerard K. O’Neill’s proposals for space habitats in high orbit and their memorable depictions by NASA artists were significantly contemporaneous with the introduction of the Gaia hypothesis.
 O’Neill’s speculative technological constructions presented images of environmental closure that translated Gaia’s terrestrial implications into idealized built worlds of dubious ecological merit but powerful emotional appeal.
 Architecture professor Fred Scharmen lays out O'Neill's part of this history lesson in “Jeff Bezos Dreams of a 1970s Future,” confirming that Bezos’s Blue Origin project has revived both the design templates and the talking points of O’Neill’s fifty-year-old space colonies project.
 Here's Bezos in full flight on this topic: